16 Sex Problems Marriage Counselors Hear About All the Time

 Sex is painful

-If your sex life is stalled by constant fatigue, you need to find a solution.
+Constant fatigue can bring your sex life to a halt.
 “The old, ‘Not tonight; I have a headache’ has turned into ‘Not tonight; I’m exhausted,’” says Gilda Carle, PhD, relationship expert, and author of 8 Steps to a Sizzling Marriage.
 Consider rearranging what’s important in your life so you have enough energy for intimacy.
 “Long after you leave your career or your neighborhood, it’s your partner who will be your steady anchor of support—unless you push him away in favor of everything else.
 You must decide how important to you your partner really is.”
-Find out what sex therapists get asked the most.
+(Find out what sex therapists get asked the most.)

-She wants to be emotionally ready.
-He wants to be physically ready
+One person is emotionally ready.
+The other wants to be physically ready.

 “One person, usually the woman, wants to feel close emotionally to her partner before she’s interested in being sexual,” says Michele Weiner-Davis, MSW, and author of The Sex-Starved Marriage.
 “She wants to spend time together, talking and nurturing the ‘friendship’ aspect of the relationship.”
 The other person, usually the man, wants to feel close to his partner physically.
 “Being connected physically includes sexual, sensual, and affectionate touch and other flirtatious behaviors.”
 What happens then is a vicious cycle.
 “If a man initiates sex to connect and the woman rejects the advances because she feels distant emotionally, he becomes hurt.
 His wife pulls away, becoming more physically averse.”
 That’s when they need to meet halfway.
-The man needs to make his wife feel appreciated.
-The woman needs to be more physically affectionate.
+One person needs to make their partner feel appreciated.
+The other needs to be more physically affectionate.
 “Healthy relationships are built on mutual caretaking,” she says.
-These vitamins and herbs may help boost your libido.

-“The spontaneous partner associates good sex with ‘when-you-feel-like-it’ approach,” says Robert Taibbi, LCSW, who practices in Charlottesville, Virginia, and is author of Doing Couples Therapy.
+“The spontaneous partner associates good sex with ‘when-you-feel-like-it’ approach,” says Robert Taibbi, LCSW, a licensed clinical social worker who practices in Charlottesville, Virginia, and is author of Doing Couples Therapy.
 On the flip, some like to put it on the calendar.
-Scheduling sex isn’t uncommon.
-A survey conducted by the wedding registry company Zola found that 36 percent of newlyweds plan sex.
 “The other partner says spontaneity on midnight on a Tuesday just doesn’t work when you have to get up early in the morning, they can’t relax because the kids are around, or they like being able to do some prepping.”
-These couples should find a middle ground.
+These couples should find a middle ground and find the best time to have sex.
 “They need to find some combination that is win-win,” says Taibbi.

 We aren’t in sync